isaacnmm/pestpolicy-hugo2XX/content/posts/best-clear-coat-for-snowboard/index.md

 So, you'll need to first sand your board beginning with the rough grit gradually going to the fine grit to make the surface smooth.
 So, maybe if you've applied water-based paint plus a Krylon spray paint, you may need to consider getting a quality clear [coat](https://pestpolicy.com/how-many-coats-of-paint-on-the-ceiling/)for your snowboard.
 See Also: Best spray paints for graffiti.

-##  s: Top 7 Best Clear Coat for Snowboard in 2025
+## Top 7 Best Clear Coat for Snowboard in 2025

 ###  [1.
 Krylon K06901900 Crystal Clear K06901907 Enamel](https://www.amazon.com/dp/B008BMP0KE/?tag=p-policy-20)